Experience it, feel it, think it, reflect it, theorise it.

 The Professional Doctorate in Psychotherapy and Counselling is an advanced qualification enabling graduates to practise as a psychotherapist or counsellor in a wide range of settings.

-We are now open for applications to the September 2018 intake of the full time Professional Doctorate in Psychotherapy and Counselling.
+We are now closed for applications to the September 2018 intake of the full time Professional Doctorate in Psychotherapy and Counselling.

 We offer a varied Continuing Professional Development (CPD) programme for counsellors, psychotherapists, psychologists and practitioners working in related fields such as nursing, social work, dementia and teaching.